ufosc/getting-started/introduction.md

 ### Meetings

-We have three types of meetings.
+We have a couple types of meetings.
 Check our [Facebook][UFOSC Facebook] for times and locations.

 1. **Casual Coding Sessions** are laid back meetings.
 You can work on projects, homework, or just hang out!
 They happen twice weekly.
 It's a great time to find people with similar interest and create something cool.
-2. **General Body Meetings** (GBM) each feature a tech talk on an open source technology in addition to a brief round of project updates.
+2. **General Body Meetings** (GBMs) open up with a brief round of project updates.
+Following that, there is a tech talk on an open source technology.
 This is great for anyone to come in and learn.
-They happen every other week alternating with Development Sessions.
+They happen every other week.
-3. **Development Sessions** start off with a brief round of project updates just like GBMs, before breaking off into different project groups.
-This is where things like: difficult challenges are worked out, responsibilities are delegated, and milestones decided on.
-They happen every other week alternating with GBMs.

 ### Organization